metanorma/libemf2svg/README.md

 ChangeLogs
 ----------

+1.7.1:

+* added width and heigt attributes for svg even when Y-coordinates are repaired

 1.7.0:

 * refactor build scripts to facilitate better portability and ruby integration

 1.6.0: